 And it could be a slow, painful process.

-A dizzying three-hour stretch Thursday virtually eliminated the final elements of the Bobcats' last and only playoff team in 2010.
-What's left over makes Charlotte one of the youngest, thinnest and inexperienced teams in the NBA.
+A dizzying three-hour stretch Thursday virtually eliminated the final elements of the Bobcats’ last and only playoff team in 2010.
+What’s left makes Charlotte one of the youngest, thinnest and inexperienced teams in the NBA.

 Hours before the draft began Thursday night, the Bobcats agreed to send top scorer Stephen Jackson and backup point guard Shaun Livingston to Milwaukee in a three-team trade that netted the No. 7 pick from Sacramento and forward Corey Maggette from the Bucks.

 Charlotte used the seventh pick on athletic forward Bismack Biyombo.
 The 18-year-old Congo native could be years from being a significant contributor.
+Cho also acknowledged Biyombo has a “dispute” with his Spanish team over the terms of a contract buyout, but expects it to be resolved before next season.

 In the span of less than a year, the Bobcats have traded Jackson, sent former All-Star Gerald Wallace to Portland for draft picks, dealt Tyson Chandler to Dallas for salary-cap space and made no effort to re-sign point guard Raymond Felton.

-Left over is no true, healthy center, a giant hole at small forward and no proven, consistent scorer on a team that went just 34-48 last season _ a year that also included coach Larry Brown's dismissal.
+The remaining roster includes no true, healthy center, a giant hole at small forward and no proven, consistent scorer on a team that went just 34-48 last season _ a year that also included coach Larry Brown’s dismissal.

 The moves do mean the Bobcats will have plenty of salary-cap space next summer when a crop of players that could include Chris Paul and Dwight Howard might become free agents.
 And while the Bobcats owe Chicago a first-round pick from a previous trade, it’s lottery protected in 2012.